CEO & Founder of Chestnut Mortgage. NMLS #2687968. · Nov 25, 2025

 A no-closing-cost refinance can be beneficial if you lack upfront funds or prefer to preserve cash for other investments.
 However, these loans typically come with slightly higher interest rates or add costs to your principal balance.
 According to refinancing experts, this option works best for short-term homeowners or those with limited savings.

-AI is revolutionizing refinancing by reducing processing times by 30-40% according to Fannie Mae surveys.
+AI has revolutionized refinancing by reducing processing times by 30-40%.
 Automated underwriting systems now make decisions within minutes, while AI-driven tools help with document processing, fraud detection, and rate optimization.
-Companies like Blend and Better Mortgage are processing applications in hours rather than days.
+Leading platforms process applications in hours rather than days, and Chestnut’s AI compares 100+ lenders to find rates like their current 5.605% quote.

 Key factors include your current interest rate, credit score, home equity, and how long you plan to stay in the home.
 You should also evaluate closing costs, your debt-to-income ratio, and current market conditions.
 Chestnut Mortgage recommends calculating your break-even point and ensuring the long-term savings justify the upfront costs.